 6. Dehydrated Fruits and Vegetables

-More homeowners are investing in dehydrators because they are relatively easy to use and are a great way to make your own dried fruits to snack on throughout the week.
+More homeowners are investing in dehydrators because they are relatively easy to use, and are a great way to make your own dried fruits to snack on throughout the week.
+Also, check your oven.
+Many have dehydrating features.

-It’s important to note that the dehydrated fruit that you buy from grocery stores is likely not to be sufficient, as moisture can be reabsorbed into the fruit when it is packaged.
+It’s important to note that dried fruit you buy from grocery stores is likely not to be sufficient, as moisture can be reabsorbed into the fruit when it is packaged.
+Many of them contain added oils which can go rancid when stored long term.

 As with any other type of food that you have stored, you must regularly check for signs of spoilage, which can present itself as a foul smell, oozing, or mold.